 Color Psychology reveals that colors have a huge and vast impact on the human mind and conduct.
 We may not know, but human minds react to colors unconsciously and we humans don’t even realize that.
 Whenever human eyes glimpse a color, it connects with the human brain.
 Then the human brain sends signals to the endocrine system, which then releases hormones according to the impact of that color.

-Success of a project is mainly determined while selecting the color palette as 62% to 85% of success depends only on the color itself.
+The success of a project is mainly determined while selecting the color palette, as 62% to 85% of success depends only on the color itself.
 Thus, colors play a huge role in increasing the usability of a product.

 Many people think the choice of color for UI mostly depends on the designer’s taste and sense of beauty.
 However, the process of color selection is more complicated than it seems and plays a significant role in design.

 You must understand how they relate to create a good design and effectively employ colors.

 The color wheel shows the relationship between different colors through different colored sections.
 The color wheel usually consists of primary, secondary, and tertiary colors.
 The primary is those three pigment colors that any combination of other colors can not form.
 Mixing 2 primary colors form a secondary color And tertiary are formed by mixing any primary and secondary colors.

 The first color wheel was presented by Sir Isaac Newton in the 17th century when he first discovered the visible spectrum of light.
 Around this time, color was thought to be a product of the mixing of light and dark, with red being the “most light” and blue the “most dark.”
 Since then, the color wheel has undergone many transformations but remains the primary color combination tool.

 Colour theory is a vast and fundamental topic for all designers.
 But Hue, Saturation & Temperature are ways to describe a color.

 What is hue in colors theory?